catherinevee/tfm-azure-multitier/tests/README.md

-# Testing Guide for tfm-azure-multitier
+# Testing Guide for Azure Multi-Tier Architecture Module

 This directory contains tests for the Azure Multi-Tier Architecture Terraform module.